basepipe/lumbermill_basic_training/manuscript/4-Create-A-Test-Project.md

 - Create a Company
 - Create a Project
-- Create a Shot
-  - Create Shot Tasks
+- Create a Shot & Tasks
-- Create an Asset
-  - Create Asset Tasks
+- Create an Asset & Tasks
 - Create Assignments
 - Organize Files
 - Request Reviews